 Especially if you’re trying to establish yourself as an agent with a specialty, it might be a good idea to add other professionals in surrounding areas to your database.
 Stay in touch with other agents and professionals and become someone who is a reliable resource and knows how to share the wealth.

-At the end of the day, networking is putting yourself out there and letting everyone around you know that you can help them with all of your real estate needs.
+At the end of the day, networking as a real estate agent is putting yourself out there and letting everyone around you know that you can help them with all of your real estate needs.
 Learning how to grow and leverage your local network can help you expand your business for years to come.
 Are you ready to start your real estate career as an agent?